emamoah/lamb/README.md

 # Lamb

 Tiny Pure Functional Programming Language in Rust.
-Based on [Untype Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus) with Normal Order reduction.
+Based on [Untyped Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus) with Normal Order reduction.

 This project is based on an [original work](https://github.com/tsoding/lamb/) by **Alexey Kutepov** which is written in C. Refer to its [README](https://github.com/tsoding/lamb/blob/main/README.md) for full documentation.